research-software-directory/RSD-as-a-service/CONTRIBUTING.md

 1. (**important**) announce your plan to the rest of the community _before you start working_.
 This announcement should be in the form of a (new) issue;
 1. (**important**) wait until some kind of concensus is reached about your idea being a good idea;
-1. (**important**) we are applying the [REUSE specification](https://reuse.software/) in order to keep track of authorships, copyright and licenses in this repository.
-Before commiting to your branch, consider using our [pre-commit hook template](#automatically-updating-headers-using-a-pre-commit-hook) that will help you adding the SDPX headers automatically upon each commit.
+1. (**important**) we are applying the [REUSE specification](https://reuse.software/) in order to keep track of copyright and licenses in this repository.
+See the [section below](#license-and-copyright-information-according-to-the-reuse-specification) for an example.
+We run a REUSE linter job upon every pull request to make sure all files have at least license information attached.
+To automate the task of adding REUSE compliant headers you can optionally use our [pre-commit hook template](#automatically-updating-headers-using-a-pre-commit-hook).
 1. if needed, fork the repository to your own Github profile and create your own feature branch off of the latest master commit.
 While working on your feature branch, make sure to stay up to date with the master branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [here](https://help.github.com/articles/syncing-a-fork/));
 1. make sure the existing unit tests still work;
 1. make sure that the existing integration tests still work;